-Other states are still considering anti-BDS bills.
+3. Other states and the federal government are still considering anti-boycott bills.

 Instead, these initiatives rely on one, two, or three of the following components:

-2) Prohibition on government contracts.
-Some of the anti-BDS bills/laws aim to punish individuals, non-profit organizations, and/or companies that support BDS by prohibiting the state or local government from entering into contracts with them.
-So, for example, under some anti-BDS bills, the United Church of Christ or the Presbyterian Church (USA) could be prohibited from contracting with the state to run social services like soup kitchens, homeless shelters, or youth programs because of actions they have taken in support of BDS.
+Prohibition on government contracts.
+Some of the anti-boycott bills/laws aim to punish individuals, non-profit organizations, and/or companies that support boycotts for Palestinian rights by prohibiting the state or local government from entering into contracts with them.
+So, for example, under some anti-boycott laws, the United Church of Christ or the Presbyterian Church (USA) could be prohibited from contracting with the state to run social services like soup kitchens, homeless shelters, or youth programs because of their endorsement of boycotts for Palestinian rights.

 Our legislators should be in the business of protecting our rights, not punishing us for exercising them.
-We should hold legislators who support these anti-BDS bills accountable for their efforts to stifle collective action to make change.
+We should hold legislators who support these anti-boycott bills accountable for their efforts to stifle collective action to make change.

-You can help.
+10. You can help.

 Stand up for your right to boycott by writing to local and national media.